 The legislation underpinning the RZLT may be found at Part 22A of the Taxes Consolidation Act 1997.
 Guidance in respect of the administration of the tax may be found here.

-The Residential Zoned Land Tax Guidelines, as prepared and published by the Department of Housing, Local Government and Heritage, to aid planning authorities in publishing the maps can be viewed here.
+Guidance on the Residential Zoned Land Tax, as prepared and published by the Department of Housing, Local Government and Heritage, to assist planning authorities in publishing the maps can be viewed here.

 You can find answers to some frequently asked questions about the RZLT and how to make a submission here.